MGraml/cp2k/docs/methods/properties/optical/bethe-salpeter-new.md

       EPS_SCF 1e-7
     &END SCF
     &XC
-      &XC_FUNCTIONAL PBE                        !
+      &XC_FUNCTIONAL PBE0                       !
 Choice of functional has a profound influence on the results &END XC_FUNCTIONAL
       &WF_CORRELATION
         &RI_RPA                                 !
 In the RI_RPA and the GW section, additional numerical parameters, e.g.
+          &GW
-          &GW                                   !
-QUADRATURE_POINTS or NPARAM_PADE, can be specified.
+            SELF_CONSISTENCY      G0W0          ! can be changed to EV_GW0 or EV_GW
             &BSE
-              BSE_APPROX BOTH                   !
-In this case, full BSE and TDA are calculated &END BSE
+              TDA                 TDA+ABBA      !
+Diagonalizing ABBA and A SPIN_CONFIG         SINGLET       ! or TRIPLET
+              NUM_PRINT_EXC       20            !
+Number of printed excitations
+              ENERGY_CUTOFF_OCC   -1            !
+Set to positive numbers (eV) to
+              ENERGY_CUTOFF_EMPTY -1            ! truncate matrices A_ia,jb and B_ia,jb
+            &END BSE
           &END GW
         &END RI_RPA